brujo71/passodo.sh/DOCKER.md

 passodo repository was initialized launch again passodo.sh to check the choosen password
 ```
-At this point lunch again passodo on docker with the same previous command
+Lunch again passodo on docker with the same previous command
 ```
 % docker container run -v /tmp/mysecrets:/var/secrets -it brujo71/passodo-alpine
 ```
 and type again the master password you choose.
-Now you can use a new encrypted empty repositori and began to add new secrets that will be saber in `/tmp/mysecrets`.
+Now you can use a new encrypted empty repositori and began to add new secrets that will be stored in `/tmp/mysecrets`.
 See [USAGE](https://github.com/brujo71/passodo.sh/blob/main/USAGE.md) for more details.